-At least 4 weeks before the visit, ERC members will be provided access to a SharePoint folder that will be used to share and receive information from the ERC.
-The folder will contain the unit's self-study report.
+At least 4 weeks before the visit, ERC members will be provided with the materials required to complete the visit.
+Materials will include the unit's self-study report

 During the Visit

 The visit is the external review committee's (ERC) opportunity to hear relevant university and unit context directly from university and unit leadership, as well as their wishes for the visit.
 In addition, hearing from faculty, staff and students can provide important, candid information to further inform the ERC's analysis of the unit.